TheSavageTeddy/tetrain-extension/README.md

 * More settings
   * ✓ Can change key used to rotate, move
 * Add left rotate and right rotate
+* Make scoring and rows cleared look and positioned better
 #### Optional
 * Multiple next block options
 * Rewrite Settings Page for more efficency